Introduction To Kayak Trout Fishing

 F.H.S.
 Kayak Instructional Trips Are For You!

-Starting this spring, The Cal Kellogg School of Fishing is offering guided KAYAK trips at Collins Lake.
+Starting this spring, The Cal Kellogg School of Fishing is offering guided KAYAK trips at Sugar Pine Lake.
+Sugar Pine Reservoir is a small lake in Placer County, California, located approximately 7 miles north of Foresthill.
+It is a perfect location to spend a day on the water chasing rainbow trout from the kayaks.
 Like all the School of Fishing trips, this is not your typical guided fishing trip experience.
 We will introduce you to the basics of kayak fishing hands-on, on the water, in a Hobie Mirage Drive kayak!

 Each daily trip will begin with a simple orientation on dry land before we head onto the water.
 We will cover the basic equipment, operation, and safety aspects of the kayaks before fitting you with a kayaking PFD and hip waders.